Colegio San Agustin – Biñan: International Students Center

 The increasing number of international students and their schedule of irregular enrolment prompted the former school president, Rev. Fr.
 Richard L. Pido, OSA to creare the International Students Office (ISO) which is now known as the International Students Center (ISC).
 The Bureau of Immigration granted its license last April 28, 2005, with License No. AFF-05-054.
 Its operation formally started last June 2008.

-The center caters students from different countries like Canada, China, Finland, Germany, India, Italy, Japan, Papua Guinea, Singapore, South Korea, Taiwan, Thailand, United Kingdom, United States of America, and United Arab Emirates.
+The center caters students from different countries like Canada, China, Finland, Germany, India, Italy, Japan, Papua New Guinea, Singapore, South Korea, Taiwan, Thailand, United Kingdom, United States, and United Arab Emirates.